LunarWatcher/dotfiles/docs/WSL.md

 Git, building, and many other operations are so slow they're functionally unusable on bigger projects.
 Save yourself the trouble, don't mix Windows and WSL.

 The only thing WSL2 has going for it is that it partly acts as a VM by having GUI support.
 The GUI support is absolute garbage, but it works.
-Moving _everything_ into WSL avoids the performance-tanking filesystem barrier, at the expense of requiring more software in WSL to replace the native software that's now inoperable.
+Moving _everything_ into WSL avoids the performance-tanking filesystem barrier, at the expense of requiring more software in WSL to replace the native software that now cannot access the WSL filesystem[^4].

 ## Theming